riscv-software-src/sail-riscv-tests/README.md

-# riscv-test-generator
+# riscv-sail-tests

- RISC-V test generator supporting multiple test suites.
+ Precompiled test suites for comprehensive testing of the RISC-V Sail model.